nwmn/pride-flags/README.txt

 Queer Pride Flags rendered in vector format.
 Intended for displaying on web.
 Suitable for a range of screen sizes.
 All suggestions, feedback, and contributions welcome.
-Eventually, I hope for this repo to become a host for accessible vector based symbolism that is culturally important for people of marginalized experience.